Quaratusugene Ozeplasmid (Reqorsa) and Osimertinib in Patients With Advanced Lung Cancer Who Progressed on Osimertinib (Acclaim-1)

 4. Post-treatment imaging must demonstrate stability or regression of the brain metastases.

-10. Patient must have and be willing to submit archival tumor biopsy for submissions to central laboratory for IHC analysis.
+10. Must have and be willing to submit a prior tumor biopsy or undergo a biopsy during Screening to obtain tumor tissue for submission to a central laboratory for IHC analysis and FISH or qPCR testing.

 15. If female of childbearing potential (FOCBP), must have negative serum pregnancy test (serum beta-human chorionic gonadotropin [β-hCG]) within ≤7 days.

-16. FOCBP and non-sterile male patients with female partner(s) of childbearing potential must agree to use 2 forms of contraception including 1 highly effective and 1 effective method beginning ≥2 weeks prior to enrollment through 4 months following the last dose of study treatment.
+16. FOCBP and non-sterile male patients with female partner(s) of childbearing potential must agree to use two forms of contraception including one highly effective and one effective method beginning ≥2 weeks prior to enrollment through four months following the last dose of study treatment.

-17. If male, must agree to no sperm donation during study treatment and for an additional 4 months following the last dose of study treatment.
+17. If male, must agree to no sperm donation during study treatment and for an additional four months following the last dose of study treatment.

 18. Must have voluntarily signed an informed consent in accordance with institutional policies.